The chemical element silver is classed as transition metal. It has been known since ancient times. Its discoverer and discovery date are unknown.

 |Ionic radius (2+ ion)||108 pm|

 |Ionic radius (3+ ion)||89 pm|

 Discovery of Silver

 Silver has been in use since prehistoric times.
-We do not know who its discoverer was, although the discovery would almost certainly have been of native silver.
+We do not know who discovered it, although the discovery would almost certainly have been of native silver.

 Nuggets of native silver metal can be found in minerals and sometimes in rivers; but they are rare.
-Despite native silver’s rarity, very large pieces of it have been found, such as “pieces of native silver as big as stove lids and cannon balls” found in the early 1900s in Northern Ontario, Canada.
+Despite native silver’s rarity, very large pieces of it have been found, such as those found in the early 1900s in Northern Ontario, Canada described as “pieces of native silver as big as stove lids and cannon balls.”
 (1)